awsdocs/amazon-opensearch-service-developer-guide/doc_source/audit-logs.md

 1. In the navigation pane, choose **Log groups**\.

 1. Choose the log group that you specified while enabling audit logs\.
-Within the log group, Amazon ES creates a log stream for each node in your domain\.
+Within the log group, OpenSearch Service creates a log stream for each node in your domain\.

 1. In **Log streams**, choose **Search all**\.